 But to make sure nothing gets lost, a task management tool is a must-have.
 It acts as your checklist of things to do, and also lets you assign action items to people and keep track of project statuses.
 If you’re using RingCentral’s app, this feature is built right in!

 Don’t settle for unproductive team meetings

 Your team should never walk away from a meeting wondering why they just wasted their time.
 But every team’s needs are unique.

-> Maybe your team wants a meeting agenda a day in advance, or maybe they just want to breeze through it five minutes before.
-Maybe they love video calls for everything, or maybe they hate the thought of being on camera.
+Maybe your team wants a meeting agenda a day in advance, or maybe they just want to breeze through it five minutes before.
+Maybe they love your video conferencing app and prefer video calls for everything, or maybe they hate the thought of being on camera.

-> After each team meeting, pay close attention to how your team is feeling, if they’re engaged, or what tasks they follow up with.
+After each team meeting, pay close attention to how your team is feeling, if they’re engaged, or what tasks they follow up with.
 When you can find their unique preferences, you can start to tailor your meetings to be more productive for them.